USGS-R/WQ-Review/README.md

 install_github("USGS-R/WQ-Review",build_vignettes = TRUE)
 ```

-This will install the QWToolbox package as well as all other packages that QWToolbox relies on.
+This will install the WQ-Review package as well as all other packages that WQ-Review relies on.
 It may take a minute to download and install the supporting packages during the first installation.

 ##Run the app